-Light, loose clothing is best.
-You will not usually be asked to remove clothing.
-Trousers that can be rolled up to above the knee are ideal.
-Towels are placed over you once lying on the treatment table.
-The room is kept comfortably warm.
+Our intention is to make you feel as comfortable and relaxed as possible, ensuring privacy and dignity at all times.
+Light, loose clothing is preferable.
+You will not usually be asked to remove clothing, unless the treatment requires.
 If suffering with neck or shoulder pain, it is useful to have long hair tied back.

 What can I expect during my appointment?